Time4Learning review, Math screen - a time for learning

 Quizzes and tests are built into each course to ensure comprehension.
 The program shows when students have completed activities, quizzes, and tests.
 Time4Learning has an automated reporting system that tracks test and lesson scores as well as the time spent on each activity.
 Parents can easily print weekly reports, customizing them by date, subject, or type of activity—a big help for record keeping and portfolio documentation.
 There are also tests that simulate standardized tests, although scores on those tests are not factored into the student’s achievement in Time4Learning.

-Some of the material for pre-kindergarten through eighth grade seems rather easy for the designated grade level, with quizzes that students can pass with little effort.
+Some of the material for pre-kindergarten through sixth grade seems rather easy for the designated grade level, with quizzes that students can pass with little effort.
 But this isn’t true all of the time.
 For example, math lessons for middle school are probably as demanding as most textbook-based courses.

 You Also Need to Know...

 Since Time4Learning is not an actual school, they do not claim that courses meet all state or national standards.
-Parents and teachers can see how many hours a student spends on each subject which is some help in determining whether or not they need to supplement, and Time4Learning offers free assistance that can help answer other questions about course content.
+Parents and teachers can see how many hours a student spends on each subject, which is some help in determining whether or not they need to supplement, and Time4Learning offers free assistance that can help answer other questions about course content.

 Pricing Information